How long does it take to get an ESA letter?

 - Letter delivery: Same business day in most cases

-Why it cannot be truly instant
+Why it cannot be truly instant - and why that matters

 Factors that affect your timeline

-- Jordan Park, The Supportive Pet
+- Pooja Sharma, The Supportive Pet

 Planning ahead: when to start the process

 - When apartment hunting: Have your letter ready before you apply to no-pet buildings.
-Landlords cannot reject your application based on ESA accommodation, but having documentation ready from day one prevents friction.
+Landlords cannot reject your application because of an ESA accommodation request, but having documentation ready from day one prevents friction and establishes your rights clearly from the start.

 Frequently Asked Questions